cmgoffena13/ai-need-to-know/README.md

       2. Querying a Vector Database
       3. etc.
 4. Injects relevant long-term contextual information to the LLM alongside a new prompt to get a better *prediction*
-5. Loops through until a solution is provided/confirmed by the system
+5. Loops through until a solution is provided or confirmed by the system

 ### Natural Language Understanding (NLU)